 Even minor spotting or bleeding will render a woman niddah if it is found on an internal examination (bedikah), or if a stain larger than a dime is found on her inner thighs or white undergarments.
 Therefore, any bleeding from this condition or its treatment is of particular concern in this patient population.

-Implications for Practice: This situation is common in this patient population.
+Implications for Practice: This condition is common in this patient population.

 Treatment regimens should try to spread out episodes of induced shedding if possible.